eIDAS 2European UnionIdentity

 eIDAS 2 and the EU Digital Identity Wallet reshape KYC from late 2026.
 What the wallet verifies, relying-party rules, and why you still need a fallback.

-By the end of 2026, every EU Member State must offer its citizens and residents at least one certified EU Digital Identity Wallet (the EUDI Wallet).
-EEA countries — Iceland, Liechtenstein, Norway — get one extra year.
-That deadline comes from Regulation (EU) 2024/1183, known as eIDAS 2, which entered into force on 20 May 2024 and rewrote the original 2014 eIDAS framework.
+At least one certified EU Digital Identity Wallet (the EUDI Wallet) must be offered to citizens and residents of every EU Member State by the end of 2026.
+Iceland, Liechtenstein, and Norway — the EEA countries — receive one extra year.
+Regulation (EU) 2024/1183, better known as eIDAS 2, set that deadline.
+It entered into force on 20 May 2024 and rewrote the 2014 eIDAS framework.

 Why eIDAS 2 lands directly on KYC

-The EU's Anti-Money Laundering Regulation — AMLR, Regulation (EU) 2024/1624 — explicitly recognises the EUDI Wallet as a valid means of identifying and verifying a customer during customer due diligence.
-So the wallet isn't a "nice alternative" to your KYC flow.
-It is a regulator-blessed method of doing the identification step itself.
-When the new EU anti-money laundering authority, AMLA, begins direct supervision later this decade from Frankfurt, wallet-based identification will be a baseline expectation, not an edge case.
+AMLR — the EU's Anti-Money Laundering Regulation, Regulation (EU) 2024/1624 — names the EUDI Wallet as a valid way to identify and verify a customer during customer due diligence.
+The wallet is not a polite extra path beside your KYC flow.
+It is a regulator-endorsed method for the identification step itself.
+AMLA, the new EU anti-money laundering authority, will start direct supervision later this decade from Frankfurt.
+Wallet-based identification will sit in the baseline, not at the edge.

 What the EUDI Wallet actually lets you verify

 • Person Identification Data (PID) — the core identity set (name, date of birth, nationality, a unique identifier) issued and guaranteed by the Member State itself.
-This is the high-assurance backbone.
+That is the high-assurance backbone.

-• Electronic Attestations of Attributes (EAA / QEAA) — verifiable claims issued by trusted parties: a diploma, a bank account, a professional licence, proof of address, an "over 18" flag.
+• Electronic Attestations of Attributes (EAA / QEAA) — verifiable claims from trusted parties: a diploma, a bank account, a professional licence, proof of address, an "over 18" flag.

 • Assurance level "high".
-The wallet meets the strictest eIDAS assurance tier.
-For most KYC purposes, a valid PID presentation removes the need for separate document capture and liveness on that user.
+The wallet sits at the strictest eIDAS assurance tier.
+For most KYC, a valid PID presentation removes separate document capture and liveness on that user.

 • Selective disclosure.
-A customer can prove a single attribute — "over 18", "resident in Spain" — without handing over the full document.
-This is exactly what age-gating regimes now demand, and it cuts the personal data you store.
+One attribute can be proven — "over 18", "resident in Spain" — without handing over the full document.
+Age-gating regimes already demand that, and it trims the personal data you store.

 • Cross-border by default.
-A wallet issued in Portugal must be accepted by a relying party in Germany.
-One integration covers all 27 Member States, which is the same passporting logic that makes MiCA attractive.
+A relying party in Germany must accept a wallet issued in Portugal.
+One integration covers all 27 Member States, the same passporting logic that makes MiCA attractive.

 New to the underlying concepts?
-Our primer on what KYC is covers the identification and verification steps the wallet is designed to satisfy.
+Our primer on what KYC is walks through the identification and verification steps the wallet is built to satisfy.

 You have to register as a relying party — and you can't over-ask

-Accepting wallet credentials is not open season.
-To request data from a wallet, a business must register as a relying party with the supervisory body in its Member State and declare, up front, exactly which attributes it intends to request and why.
+Wallet credentials are not a free-for-all.
+A business that wants data from a wallet must register as a relying party with the supervisory body in its Member State and declare, in advance, exactly which attributes it will request and why.

 • Data minimisation is enforced at the protocol, not left to your conscience.
-If you register to check "age over 18", you cannot quietly pull the full date of birth.
+Register to check "age over 18" and you cannot quietly pull the full date of birth.
 Over-collection is a registration breach, not a grey area.

 • Users can refuse and still transact.
-The framework gives the holder control over each disclosure.
-Your flow has to handle a partial or declined presentation gracefully — which means a fallback path is mandatory, not optional.
+The holder controls each disclosure.
+Your flow must handle a partial or declined presentation without breaking — so a fallback path is mandatory, not optional.

 The reality check: the wallet will not replace your KYC stack in 2027

-This is the contrarian part, and the part that protects your roadmap.
+This is the contrarian piece, and the piece that protects your roadmap.

-Vendors selling "wallet-ready KYC" imply you can retire document and biometric verification.
-You can't — not for years.
-Look at how the rollout is actually arriving:
+"Wallet-ready KYC" pitches imply you can retire document and biometric verification.
+You cannot — not for years.
+Watch how the rollout actually arrives:

 • Member States are launching with limited functionality.
-Several wallets will ship at the deadline carrying only PID, or PID plus a mobile driving licence, with private-sector attestations coming later.
-The full attribute ecosystem is not switched on at once.
+Several wallets will ship at the deadline carrying only PID, or PID plus a mobile driving licence, with private-sector attestations arriving later.
+The full attribute ecosystem does not switch on at once.

 • Citizen adoption starts near zero.
-A legal right to a wallet is not the same as a population that holds and uses one.
-Card-based eID schemes took a decade to reach majority use in the countries that led on them.
+A legal right to a wallet is not a population that holds and uses one.
+Card-based eID schemes needed a decade to reach majority use in the countries that led on them.

 • Non-EU customers have no wallet at all.
-Every traveller, expat applicant, and customer outside the EU still needs document-and-selfie verification.
+Travellers, expat applicants, and anyone outside the EU still need document-and-selfie verification.
 For most cross-border businesses that is a large share of new users.

-So the correct 2027 architecture is hybrid: accept the EUDI Wallet when a customer presents one, and fall back to AI-driven document and biometric verification for everyone else — without forcing the user to notice which path they're on.
-Teams that bet everything on the wallet will be unable to onboard the majority who don't yet have one.
+Hybrid is the right 2027 architecture: take the EUDI Wallet when a customer presents one, then fall back to AI-driven document and biometric verification for everyone else — without making the user notice which path they are on.
+Teams that bet everything on the wallet will fail to onboard the majority who do not yet have one.

 How Joinble fits

 Joinble's AI-powered identity platform is built for exactly this split.
-It acts as the verification and orchestration layer in front of your onboarding:
+It sits as the verification and orchestration layer in front of your onboarding:

 • Accept and validate EUDI Wallet presentations as a registered relying party, requesting only the attributes you declared.